TheWicklowWolf/TheWicklowWolf.github.io/_posts/2024-07-22-eBook-stack-simplified.md

 > Enter the Host (for example, smtp.gmail.com)
 > Set the port (common ports include: 587, 465, 25)
-> If using 587 or 25, you will need to disable the "Secure" toggle
+> - If using 587 or 25, you will need to disable the "Secure" toggle
+>
 > Set the "Username" to login
 > Set the password
 > If using Gmail, you will need to create an app password [https://support.google.com/mail/answer/185833](https://support.google.com/mail/answer/185833) and use the app password in this field
 > Enter the From Address. e.g. example@example.com

 **2. Add Kindle**
-> Add Device in Ereader Devices section
+> Select Add Device in Ereader Devices section.
 > E-reader devices can only be added to ABS by an admin.
 > Each e-reader device has a Name and an Email, where the Name is how the device will be displayed in ABS and the Email is the destination email address of the device.

 **3. Ensure the From address is on the Approved Personal Document E-mail List**